-How Thiem, like Nadal, evolved his game to win on hard: The Eye of the Coach #9
+How Thiem, like Nadal, has changed his game to win on hard – The Eye of the Coach #9

 “When you’re able to take the ball earlier, and have him caught in his preparation, he is playing much shorter,” Mouratoglou says.
 “This is where he made so much progress on hard court.
 He decided to shorten his preparation.
 If you’re able to do that on hard, you’re very dangerous.”